 It is up to schools to decide how the Pupil Premium is spent.
-The funding in not linked to a specific child, but the funding should be used to support these children.
+The funding is not linked to a specific child, but the funding should be used to support these children.
 All schools are required to publish, on their websites, the funding they have received and how the money is being used.

-How was the Pupil Premium spent last year?
+How is the Pupil Premium spent?